PennLINC/qsirecon/docs/building_pipelines.rst

 Perhaps the most biologically meaningful unit of analysis for dMRI is the bundle.
-Much like :ref:`scalars_resampling`, the scalar maps produced by nodes can be summarized along bundles.
+Much like :ref:`scalars_resampling`, the scalar maps produced by workflows can be summarized along bundles.
 The requirements for bundle mapping are

- 1. A bundle-creating node (such as autotrack or pyafq)
+ 1. A bundle-creating workflow (such as autotrack or pyafq)
- 2. A scalar-producing node
+ 2. A scalar-producing workflow
- 3. A bundle_means node that sets up the mapping
+ 3. A bundle_means workflow that sets up the mapping

 Here is a small example where we use autotrack bundles:

 .. code-block:: yaml

-  nodes:
+  workflows:
   -   action: DKI_reconstruction
       name: dipy_dki
       qsirecon_suffix: DIPYDKI